Legal services provided by P.J. Richer Law Corp

 Facts of This Case

 The deceased was 79 years old and lived at home when she suffered from a brain hemorrhage.
 In the hospital, they operated to relieve pressure on the brain.
-While in hospital, shortly after the operation, she executed a new power of attorney and will.
+While in the hospital, shortly after the operation, she executed a new power of attorney and will.
 A lawyer attended the hospital and took instructions to prepare the will.
-As the deceased was weak and could barely talk, the lawyer also relied on the son's instructions.
+As the deceased was weak and could barely talk, the lawyer also relied on the son’s instructions.

 Concerns